Services We Offer:

 Sometimes a child may feel anxious about dental treatment.
 Nitrous oxide is a safe and effective medication that can be used to calm a child's fear and anxiety.
 It is also effective for patients whose strong gag reflex prevents treatment.
 Children on nitrous oxide will feel a sensation of well-being and relaxation.
 It also raises the pain threshold, thereby making treatment more comfortable.
 Nitrous oxide is safe and non-allergenic.
 Your child will be awake the entire time.
 Nitrous oxide may not be effective for every child, especially those with severe anxiety, nasal congestion or discomfort wearing a mask over their nose.

 For those patients who have extensive dental needs and are extremely uncooperative, fearful or too young to understand how to cope with traditional dental treatment, treatment under general anesthesia may be recommended.
 General anesthesia is a controlled state of unconsciousness that eliminates awareness, movement and discomfort so that dental treatment can be completed safely and carefully.
 Although there is some risk associated with general anesthesia, it can be administered safely and effectively.
 Precautions are taken to protect your child during the entire procedure.
-All of our patients who are treated under general anesthesia are treated at either Danbury Hospital in Danbury, CT or the Ridgefield Surgical Center, in Ridgefield, CT.
+While we no longer treat patients in the operating room, we are able to connect patients who require general anesthesia to a nearby pediatric dental practice specializing in sedation dentistry for children.

 If your child is in a dental related accident, please call our office immediately.
 If a baby tooth is knocked out, do not replant the tooth.
 Replanting a baby tooth can cause damage to the developing permanent tooth.
 If a permanent tooth is knocked out, locate the tooth and rinse it gently with cold water.
 Do not scrub the tooth or use soap.
 If possible, replace the tooth into the socket as soon as possible, ideally within 5 minutes, and hold it there with a washcloth or a piece of gauze.
 If you are unable to replace the tooth into the socket, put the tooth immediately in cold milk or Save-A-Tooth solution (if available at accident scene), and either call our office or go to the emergency room immediately.
 When a permanent tooth is knocked out, treatment is extremely time sensitive.
 It is important not to wait.
 If a tooth is fractured, place any segments you find in a cup of cold milk and bring them with you.
 If it is after hours and you are unable to reach us right away, emergency dental treatment should be sought at the Danbury Hospital Emergency Room or the Westchester Medical Center Emergency Room.